Cornell Cybersecurity Events

 Personal Security Best Practices

-The IT Security Office is going out into the community to raise awareness about online safety.
-Members of the IT Security Office will be talking with students at local schools as part of their digital literacy curriculum.
+The IT Security Office is reaching out to the community to raise awareness about online safety.
+Members of the IT Security Office are available to speak with students at local schools as part of their digital literacy curriculum.

-- If you are a teacher interested in having an IT security engineer talk with your class, please contact the IT Security Office (firstname.lastname@example.org) for more information.
+- If you are an educator interested in having an IT security engineer speak with your class, please contact the IT Security Office at firstname.lastname@example.org for more information.